-To ensure that students get the best possible advice about their GWAR options, GWAR advisors are now located in the University Center for Undergraduate Advising (UCUA).
-To schedule an advising appointment or request information about the GWAR program, contact Linda Sarbo, GWAR Coordinator at Linda.Sarbo@csulb.edu.
+To ensure that students get the best possible advice about their GWAR options, GWAR advisors are now located in the University Center for Undergraduate Advising.
+To schedule an advising appointment call 562-985-4192..

 Designated sections of English 301B are offered through the College of Continuing and Professional Education (CCPE) for international students.
-International students should contact the Center for International Education for course schedules and permits.
+The schedule for these special sections is available at GWAR Courses.
 Designated sections of English 301B are also offered for returning students.
-Returning students should contact Linda Sarbo, GWAR Coordinator at Linda.Sarbo@csulb.edu for course schedules and permits.
+Returning students should contact a GWAR Advisor permits to register.

 Writing Across the Curriculum (WAC) is a pedagogical movement that began in the 80s as a response to a perceived deficiency in literacy among college students.
 WAC is premised on theories that maintain that writing is a valuable learning tool that can help students synthesize, analyze, and apply course content.